Iremidee/AZ500_Lab_01_Role-based_Access_Control/README.md

 * Exercise 3: Create the Service Desk group with the user Dylan Williams as its member (Azure CLI).
 * Exercise 4: Assign the Virtual Machine Contributor role to the Service Desk group.
 ## Lab scenario
-You have been asked to create a proof of concept showing how Azure users and groups are created.
+I showed a proof of concept on how Azure users and groups are created.
 Also, how role-based access control is used to assign roles to groups.
-Specifically, you need to:
-* Create a Senior Admins group containing the user account of Joseph Price as its member
+* Created a Senior Admins group containing the user account of Joseph Price as its member
-* Create a Junior Admins group containing the user account of Isabel Garcia as its member.
+* Created a Junior Admins group containing the user account of Isabel Garcia as its member.
-* Create a Service Desk group containing the user account of Dylan Williams as its member.
+* Created a Service Desk group containing the user account of Dylan Williams as its member.
-* Assign the Virtual Machine Contributor role to the Service Desk group.
+* Assigned the Virtual Machine Contributor role to the Service Desk group.

-For all the resources in this lab, we are using the East US region.
-Verify with your instructor this is the region to use for class.
+For all the resources in this lab, I used the East US region.